Alzheimer's Disease

 NeuraMetrix is being validated for Alzheimer's

-The NeuraMetrix TC digital biomarker was first validated for detecting and monitoring patients treated for Parkinson’s Disease and Huntington's Disease.
-Based on these encouraging results, clinical studies are now ongoing to validate the use of this digital biomarker for several other indications including AD.
+The NeuraMetrix TC digital biomarker was first validated for detecting and monitoring patients with Parkinson’s Disease and Huntington's disease.
+Based on these encouraging results, clinical studies are now ongoing to validate the use of this passive digital biomarker for several other indications, including AD.

 Potential benefits